yamaguchi-mari/app-building-for-chainguard-csms/labs/01_github/README.md

 > Enter this command in the terminal:

 > ```bash
+> # Use open command + git command + pipe + sed to open the web browser with command line:
 > open "$(git remote get-url origin | sed -E 's#^git@([^:]+):#https://\1/#; s#\.git$##')"
 > ```